 Great news!
 RequestPolicy development is being continued!
 It has significant changes and improvements and a new website.

-My company, ServerPilot, is a hosting control panel for PHP developers using DigitalOcean.
+My company, ServerPilot, is a service for hosting WordPress and PHP sites on DigitalOcean.

 After 10 years of managing cPanel and Plesk servers, I wanted a much better alternative.
 So, I put together an amazing team and we're building the perfect solution for people leaving shared hosting to use their own VPS at DigitalOcean, Linode, and other hosts.